Benjamin-del/scoutit/map/markers.md

-Change your third line on script.js file
+Change your third line on script.js file to look like this!

 				mapboxgl.accessToken =
   				// Your token goes here.
 This will not work on your site. se more at https://scouti.tk/maptokens